Thomas J. DiLorenzo's "The Real Lincoln" — a rebuttal

 (First edition) "Some ten years later, December 1, 1862, in a message to Congress, Lincoln reiterated his earlier assertions: 'I cannot make it better known than it already is, that I strongly favor colonization.'"
 (The second edition uses the same language.)

 In a document dedicated to highlighting the flaws and inaccuracies of another's work, it behooves me to own up to my own mistakes.
 Quite simply, my original comments on this point were inaccurate.
-Because of this, and because the anonymous website devotes so much space to its criticism of this point, I'll make my correction in some detail.
+Because of this I'll make my correction in some detail.

 Lincoln apparently was still interested in colonization the summer after he wrote the above comments, for he discussed it with a delegation of free black pastors who visited the White House in 1863.
 However, by July 1st, 1864, his secretary, John Hay, was writing in his diary that Lincoln had "sloughed off" colonization, indicating that it was fading in its interest.
 In the meantime, a pilot effort had been launched in the Chiriqui region of Central America and another one on the island of Hispanola, in what is now Haiti.
 A detailed discussion of either of these ventures is simply not appropriate in this setting.

-The criticizing website refers to an account by Union general Benjamin Butler which suggests that, as late as April, 1865, Lincoln was still interested in colonization.
-Unfortunately for the anonymous website author, Mark Neely has demolished Butler's credibility in an article in Civil War History ("Abraham Lincoln and black colonization: Ben Butler's spurious testimony," Civil War History, vol. 25, no. 1 (1979), pp. 77-83.).
+There is an account by Union general Benjamin Butler which suggests that, as late as April, 1865, Lincoln was still interested in colonization.
+However, Mark Neely has undermined much of Butler's credibility in an article in Civil War History ("Abraham Lincoln and black colonization: Ben Butler's spurious testimony," Civil War History, vol. 25, no. 1 (1979), pp. 77-83.).
 The short version is that Butler was making things up when he wrote his memoirs.
 Phillip Magness has suggested that Neely's argument is not as ironclad as it might be.

 DiLorenzo makes a big issue of Lincoln's support for colonization, but he overlooks its disappearance from his agenda.
 A true scholar would not do that, but a political polemicist might.
 DiLorenzo (and many others) also ignores the fact that Lincoln was not the least bit interested in forcibly deporting people, but in allowing for voluntary emigration, not because he didn't want blacks in the country, but because he feared for how the two groups (blacks and whites) would get along.